Carpk/ShawnKlein/_posts/2016-06-19-the-osi-model.md

   Speacial note for multiplexing: when you send a HTTP request for a webpage, the request will be on port 80, which how the server knows to translate it as an HTTP request.
 But the returning port will be an arbitrary number with the requestee's IP address.
 This arbitrary number is how our local machine is able to multiplex and keep track of which application sends the request.
   </li>
   <li>The Session layer sets up, coordinates, and terminates conversations, exchanges, and dialogues between the applications at each end.
-It deals with session and connection coordination. </li>
+It deals with session and connection coordination.
+SQL is in this layer as our application needs to set up and cordinate with our database server.</li>
   <li>The presentation layer works to transform data into the form that the application layer can accept.
 This layer formats and encrypts data to be sent across a network, providing freedom from compatibility problems</li>
   <li>Everything at this layer is application-specific.
 This layer provides application services for file transfers, e-mail, and other network software services.
 Telnet and FTP are applications that exist entirely in the application level.</li>
 </ol>